Nubetastic/Nt_Ambient_Ambush/README.md

 Ambush spawn with custom enemy groups, with their own weapon tables.

-Ambushes spawn using a set math.random() range for the base amount, and then adds additional math.random() every other player in the ambush zone.
+Ambushes spawn using a set math.random() range for the base amount, and then adds adtional math.random() every other player in the ambush zone.

 ## Exports